-I’ll save you a little reading here and tell you that while, sure, violet flowers may be pretty, the part of the plant you really want to get to know are the greens, which you can cook like any other leafy green.
+I’ll save you a little reading here and tell you that while, sure, both violet leaves and flowers are edible, but the part of the plant you really want to get to know are the heart-shaped leaves, which you can cook like any other leafy green.

 Different species and colors